kangyuj0531/recipes-analysis/README.md

 There are significant missing values in `description`, `rating`, and `review` columns from the original dataframe.
 In which, `description` has 114 missing values, `rating` has 15036 missing values, and `review` has 58 missing values in the combined dataframe.

 ### NMAR Analysis
-I believe that the `rating` column is not missing at random.
+I believe that the missingness of the `rating` column is **NMAR**.
 Since the number of missing values in `rating` column is more than the number of missing values in `review` column, some people might just want to leave a review and do not want to rate the recipe.
 Maybe people have uncertainty in rating and just want to tell people what they think about the recipe.

 ### Missingness Dependency
 The missingness of `mean_rating` is because of the `rating` column.
 I'll try to investigate whether the missingness of description depends on the number of ingredients in the recipe or the day of week of the recipe.